You have no items in your shopping cart.

 - Once cured, you can cut or take apart the container the silicone was poured into.
 If you used a plastic cup, you could cut it down the side.
 If you used a wood box, the screws could be removed to release.

-- Once the silicone is released from the container, you can cut a zig zag pattern down the side to release the plug.
+- Once the silicone is released from the container, you can cut a zig zag pattern down the side to release the master.
 You could use an Exacto knife of something similar.
-It is important not to cut all the way to the plug on the first cut.
+It is important not to cut all the way to the master on the first cut.
 Slowly cut it away to avoid ripping or tearing the new mold.

-- The plug should pull away from the silicone easily.
+- The master should pull away from the silicone easily.
 If cut nicely the mold should go back together nicely.

 - The mold is now ready to be used to replicate the original plug.